nothingheremovealong/phabricator/README.md

 Estimated time to complete: 3 minutes (totally automated after invocation).

+### Connecting to the phabricator instance

+To ssh into your instance you must run:

+    ./ssh -p <project name>

 ## Sending mail

 Sending mail requires that your project has a custom domain.